kobotoolbox/docs/source/overview_of_creating_a_project.md

-# Overview of creating a project in KoboToolbox
+# Overview of creating a project

-Once you’ve logged in to your KoboToolbox account, you can start creating your data collection project right away with our simple-to-use formbuilder.
+Once you’ve logged in to your **KoboToolbox** account, you can start creating your data collection project right away with our simple-to-use formbuilder.
 This article gives you a quick overview of how you can create a data collection project, add questions and deploy it for data entry.
-Use these guidelines as your basic introduction to developing and deploying forms in KoboToolbox, after which you can go through the rest of the articles in this support site to learn in depth about the steps you will learn here.
+Use these guidelines as your basic introduction to developing and deploying forms in **KoboToolbox**, after which you can go through the rest of the articles in this support site to learn in depth about the steps you will learn here.

 ## Creating your first form

 * Upon logging in to your account, click the big blue **NEW** button at the top.
-You will be presented with the “Create a project: choose a source” dialog box.
+You will be presented with the “Create a project: choose a source” dialogue box.

 ![Choose a source](images/overview_of_creating_a_project/choose_source.png)

-* Click “Build from scratch” to start creating your form using the KoboToolbox formbuilder.
+* Click **Build from scratch** to start creating your form using the **KoboToolbox** formbuilder.

 <p class="note"><strong>Use a template</strong>: Allows you to build a form using a template that you have in the library module. <a href="https://support.kobotoolbox.org/add_questions_library">Read more about templates on this link</a> <br /><br />
 <strong>Upload XLSForm</strong>: Lets you upload an XLSForm file where you have defined your questions. <a href="https://xlsform.org">Read more about XLSForm on this link</a><br /><br />
 <strong>Import an XLSForm via URL</strong>: Lets you upload an XLSForm file from an online source such as Google Drive. <a href="https://support.kobotoolbox.org/xls_url.html">Read more about importing XLSForms via URL on this link</a>
 </p>

-* On the Project Details dialog box that opens up, enter the details of your project and then click **CREATE PROJECT**
+* On the Project Details dialogue box that opens up, enter the details of your project and then click **CREATE PROJECT**

 ![](images/overview_of_creating_a_project/project_details.png)